 Who reviews abstracts and when will I be notified of accept or reject?

 The Program Committee reviews all abstracts and reserves the right to accept or reject abstracts for inclusion in the Program.
-Notification of the Committee's action on submitted abstracts will be sent in December 2021.
+Notification of the Committee's action on submitted abstracts will be sent in late December 2023.

 Is it a requirement to pre-register for the Annual Meeting?